Trixie (film): Release

+Box office

-Despite an ensemble cast that included Nick Nolte, Will Patton, and Brittany Murphy, the film garnered mixed reviews from critics and modest box office returns, earning approximately $295,683 domestically.
+Despite an ensemble cast that included Nick Nolte, Will Patton, and Brittany Murphy, the film garnered negative reviews from critics and modest box office returns, earning approximately $295,683 domestically.

 Following its theatrical run, Trixie was released on DVD on December 5, 2000, providing wider access to audiences and contributing to a minor cult following, particularly among fans of unconventional detective narratives.

+Critical

+Filmink praised the "Strong cast, with Murphy, Nolte and Nathan Lane stealing the show."

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 27%, based on 548 reviews, and an average rating of 4.1/10.
+On Rotten Tomatoes, the film holds an approval rating of 27%, based on 48 reviews.
 The website's critical consensus states "Boring and predictable script; not funny."
 On Metacritic, the film has a weighted average score of 26 out of 100, based on 28 critics, indicating "generally unfavorable reviews".

+Roger Ebert wrote "Trixie has all the trappings and suits of woe of a comedy, but then it changes horses of a different color and turns into a thriller in the middle of the stream.
+That razes our expectations.
+It’s not a success, but it’s a closed mist, and kind of fun in its own ways and means.
+I should warn you, however, that if you are not amused by cheerfully mangled language, you may think too much Trixie is not a treat."

+Jonathan Rosenbaum wrote "Watson holds the screen, and she and Rudolph’s mise en scène supply most of what makes this movie watchable."